 Don’t worry about anything, forget about all the economics, sleep sound knowing your rate will never change (up or down).

-Note that peace of mind comes at a cost… If the spread remains, you will have paid much more than you would have on a variable mortgage.
+Note that peace of mind comes at a cost… If the spread remains, you will have paid more interest than you would have with a variable mortgage.

 Most common misconceptions